Graph processing with SQL Server and Azure SQL Database

 - A single edge can flexibly connect multiple nodes in a Graph Database.

 - You can express pattern matching and multi-hop navigation queries easily.

 - You can express transitive closure and polymorphic queries easily.

 When to use a graph database

-There is nothing a graph database can achieve, which cannot be achieved using a relational database.
-However, a graph database can make it easier to express certain kind of queries.
+A relational database can achieve anything a graph database can.
+However, a graph database makes it easier to express certain kinds of queries.
 Also, with specific optimizations, certain queries may perform better.
-Your decision to choose one over the other can be based on following factors:
+Your decision to choose either a relational or graph database is based on following factors:

 - Your application has hierarchical data.
 The HierarchyID datatype can be used to implement hierarchies, but it has some limitations.
 For example, it does not allow you to store multiple parents for a node.

 - Your application has complex many-to-many relationships; as application evolves, new relationships are added.